Graphic of a man thinking about pipeline generation

 Trinity Nguyen, VP of Marketing at UserGems, says, “30% of CRM contact data becomes outdated every year.
 Most revenue teams admit that their ‘CRM is a mess!’
 This causes distrust in the data and teams wasting time manually looking for buyers to reach out to.

-“And, working with only 1 prospect for a deal increases the risk that your solution won't be critical enough at the company level to fight for the budget.
-Plus, your contact might get a new job mid-way through the deal, which means you would have to work the account from ground zero all over again.”
+“Working with only one prospect for a deal increases the risk that your solution will lack the company-level criticality needed to secure budget approval.
+Your contact might get a new job midway through the deal, which means you would have to work the account from ground zero all over again.”

 “The result?
 Sales reps and SDRs spend two-thirds of their time on manual tasks like looking for and researching buyers.
 This means less time to actually sell.”